thomleysens/UDV-server/API_Extended_Document/README.md

 **How can we share inheritance or foreign key notion between an object and a DB ?**

-Because we do not have to write sql request, we need to indicate relation between object directly in their python code.
+Because we do not have to write sql request, we need to indicate DB relationship between object directly in their python code.

 To do that we use the library call [sqlalchemy](htps://www.sqlalchemy.org)